Learning Hamiltonian Flow Maps: Mean Flow Consistency for Large-Timestep Molecular Dynamics: Abstract

 \section{Abstract}

 Simulating the long-time evolution of Hamiltonian systems is limited by the small timesteps required for stable numerical integration.
 To overcome this constraint, we introduce a framework to learn \emph{Hamiltonian Flow Maps} by predicting the \emph{mean} phase-space evolution over a chosen time span~$\t$, enabling stable large-timestep updates far beyond the stability limits of classical integrators.
 To this end, we impose a \emph{Mean Flow} consistency condition for time-averaged Hamiltonian dynamics.
 Unlike prior approaches, this allows training on independent phase-space samples without access to future states, avoiding expensive trajectory generation.
 Validated across diverse Hamiltonian systems, our method in particular improves upon molecular dynamics simulations using machine-learned force fields (MLFF).
 Our models maintain comparable training and inference cost, but support significantly larger integration timesteps while trained directly on widely-available \emph{trajectory-free} MLFF datasets.
+Our code, model weights, and self-contained JAX and PyTorch notebooks are available at \ourCode{}.